nstranquist/MemeBattle/README.md

 Branson Fox `@bransonf`
 Conor Kolmer `@kolmercm`

 Together we are glad to be a part of this Open Hacks event and we think we have created something you as the user, will enjoy.
 MemeBattle (Online) is a mobile app for iOS and Android users who are looking to collect all the memes!
-They will be prompted to create a username and password and thenfrom there, they can join a game or view their previous collection of winning memes.
+They will be prompted to create a username and password and from there, they can join a game or view their previous collection of winning memes.
 Once a game is joined, one player will be named the judge and the others will be given a collection of memes to search from.
 Once all the memes have been sent in the judge will pick the winner who will have the winning card added to his “collection”.

 ### Technologies Used